anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The registrar-agent Content-Type header for the pledge-status request is: `application/jose+json`.
 It contains information on the requested status-type, the time and date the request is created, and the product serial-number of the pledge contacted as shown in {{stat_req_def}}.
-The pledge-status request is signed by registrar-agent using the LDevID(RegAgt) credential.
+The pledge-status request is signed by registrar-agent using the private key corresponding to the EE (RegAgt) certificate.

 The following Concise Data Definition Language (CDDL) {{RFC8610}} explains the structure of the format for the pledge-status request.
 It is defined following the status telemetry definitions in BRSKI {{RFC8995}}.
 Consequently, format and semantics of pledge-status requests below are for version 1.